Become A Traeger Ambassador

 Drain and pat dry with paper towels; discard the brine.
 Fold the wingtips behind the back and tie the legs together with butcher's twine.

 Combine the melted butter and the remaining 1/4 cup of maple syrup.
-Brush on the bird and sprinkle lightly with Pork/Poultry Shake or salt and black pepper.
+Brush half of the mixture on the bird and sprinkle lightly with Traeger Pork & Poultry Shake or salt and black pepper.
+Reserve the rest of the mixture for later.

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
 Set the temperature to 350F and preheat, lid closed, for 10 to 15 minutes.